Pete Lopez (politician): Politics

-Lopez became interested in public service as a young man, joining the Republican Party and running for the Schoharie Village Board at the age of 20.
-He lost to a candidate endorsed by the mayor.
-Lopez later won a seat on the Village Board and later was elected as Supervisor.
+Lopez became interested in public service as a young man, joining the Republican Party and running for the Schoharie Village Board at the age of 21.
+He won, defeating a candidate endorsed by the mayor.
+Lopez later won a seat on the Town Board and was subsequently elected as Town Supervisor.

 Lopez worked as staff to the New York State Legislature for 21 years, collaborating with a broad range of public and private interests at the federal, state and local levels.
 Among his position was as associate director of the Senate Agriculture Committee (Senator John R. Kuhl, Jr., chairman), and assistant director of the Legislative Commission on Rural Resources (Senator Charles D. Cook, chairman).
 He also served as the District Office Director for Assembly Minority Leader John Faso, who ran for Governor of New York in 2006, and managed constituent services, including helping seniors and veterans access benefits.

 In 2004, Lopez was elected County Clerk with about 70 percent of the vote; he served until 2006.